zywulucky/Sampling-via-CNARW/README.md

       IV.
 Run ./tmp.sh

-      V. Move CmptMxTm.py to the folder "Experiment" and run the following command in terminal:
+      V. Move CmptMxTm.py to the folder "Experiment" and run the following command in linux terminal:

                ./CmptMxTm.py RW 1 1 Flickr 300 .